brianegan/flutter_architecture_samples/example/todos_repository/README.md

 ## Key Concepts

-  * Provides an abstract interface to the data layer
+  * Defines *what* can be fetched from the data layer
   * Does not expose *how* the data is fetched and stored
   * Should be consumed by the domain layer

-## Provides an abstract interface to the data layer
+## Defines *what* can be fetched from the data layer

 The goal of the repository pattern is to provide an abstract interface to the data layer of your application.
-The data describes the entities that can be fetched and stored, but should not expose how those things happen.
+The Repository describes the entities that can be fetched and stored, but should not expose how those things happen.

 The term "Data Layer" comes from the "Clean Architecture Pattern."
 In this pattern, we separate our app into layers.
 Each Layer should only talk to the layer after it.